course-kit/guides/getting-started.md

 - `loginUrl` will be null if the user is logged in, or a URL string otherwise.
 - `player` a reference to the video player.
 This can be used to control the video player, capture player events, etc.

-`status` which will be one of four values:
+`status` will be one of four values:

 - `200` if the user is authenticated.
 - `401` if the user is unauthenticated.